April 10, 2012–December 31, 2014

 Rose on 65th Street by Sculptor Will Ryman

-On view at the Frist Center for the Visual Arts' Broadway Street entrance through the end of 2013, Rose on 65th Street (2011) is from a series of thirty-eight sculptures of gigantic roses created by New York artist Will Ryman.
+On permanent view at the Frist Center for the Visual Arts' Broadway Terrace, Rose on 65th Street (2011) is from a series of thirty-eight sculptures of gigantic roses created by New York artist Will Ryman.
 Arrayed along New York City’s Park Avenue from January 25 through May 31, 2011, the colossal flowers, each painted in a primary color or bright pink, stood in startling contrast to the towering buildings and busy traffic of the street.

 A native New Yorker, Ryman has long been interested in creating experiences of delight by placing comically distorted and often outsized forms into both indoor and outdoor architectural sites.
 He says, “I always try to combine fantasy with reality.
 In the case of The Roses, I tried to convey New York City’s larger than life qualities through scale; creating blossoms which are imposing, humorous, and hopefully beautiful.”